szeedneigh/ticket-team/docs/02-architecture/folder-structure.md

 # Folder Structure

-> Explanation of the project’s directory layout and conventions. <!-- Add content here -->
+> Explanation of the project's directory layout and conventions.

 ## Table of Contents
 - [Root Layout](#root-layout)